 Either way, the real interpretive work of the critic is not, on such an account, an explication of what a poem really means, but instead a working out of the judgments within a poem alongside the conditions of those judgments, with the ultimate evaluative account emerging out of whether or not those align or support one another.

 Bradley helps us to understand Davie by helping us to see what is special about his notion of decorum.
 As Davie sees it, decorum would mean that a poem’s language ought to be understood not just in terms of the conditions of its particular judgments, but, more specifically, in terms of the more generalizable, potentially debatable standards of judgment that it implies—if a poem is to be said to have “decorum” at all, then those standards of judgment are themselves readily graspable in reading the poem.
-In other words, Davie’s decorum would seem to ask that condition of judgment be understood to include a standard of judgment that, though not explicit, might be induced by means of careful reading and context.
+In other words, Davie’s decorum would seem to ask that condition of judgment be understood to include a standard of judgment that, though not explicit, might be inferred by means of careful reading and context.

 Davie might also suggest that there is a class of poems that include conditions of judgments but not standards of judgment, and suffer as a consequence; for Davie, such poems suffer because they lack decorum, and so possess an impure diction.